FelixSelter/JEnv-for-Windows/README.md

  - For example you can build a gradle project which requires java8 without changing your enviroment variables and than switch back to work with java15
- - Its written in cmd and powershell so it can change the enviroment variables and can run on any windows10.
+ - It's written in cmd and powershell so it can change the enviroment variables and can run on any windows10.

 I hope you enjoy it

-1) **Adds a new JDK to you list:**
+1) **Adds a new JDK to you list**
 *jenv add `<name> <path>`*
 Example: `jenv add jdk15 D:\Programme\Java\jdk-15.0.1`

 2) **Change your %PATH% and your %JAVA_HOME% for the current session**
  *jenv use `<name>`*